 Bullet wounds can produce both back and front spatters.
 Backspatter, or blowback, refers to blood exiting the entrance wound in the direction opposite the impact [source: Dutelle].
 (Actually, thanks to Newton's Third Law of Motion, backspatter can result from other impacts and traumas as well.)
 Investigators dealing with such small drops must rule out other sources of blood spray, such as respiration or pinhole arterial pressure [source: Wonder].
 Forward spatter, in the direction of the impact, occurs only in the case of an exit wound [source: Dutelle].

 David Silverman/Getty Images

-Size and the force of impact are only two aspects of determining information about blood spatters.
+Drop size is only one aspect used in analyzing blood spatters.
 Next, we'll look at the shapes of spatters and how analysts use strings, trigonometric functions and computer programs to map out a blood-spattered crime scene.